luiscarlosgph/dockerx/README.md

 ----------------
 A typical use case of this script is when you are connecting via ssh from your laptop to a remote computer (e.g. a DGX server) and you want to launch a docker container inside the remote computer with X11 support.
-That is, you want to be able to launch graphical applications inside the container and see the output in your laptop.
+That is, you want to be able to launch graphical applications inside the Docker container running in the remote computer and see the output in your laptop.
+A quick diagram:

+   [Laptop] => [Remote computer via ssh] => [Docker container]

+      ^See output here                              ^Launch application here

 Requirements
 ------------
 If you are launching this script on a server (e.g. DGX) you need to edit the configuration file of the SSH server -> ```/etc/ssh/sshd_config``` and